Next time you have a gut feeling about something, pay attention to it. That is your second brain talking to you.

 It is influenced by what we eat, and how we feel which have a great effect on the chemical communications between our gut microbes and other cells including immune cells, hormones, serotonin-producing gut cells, and many other cells, metabolites and nerve cells in the gut.

-In turn, the brain sends its own messages to the gut and the back and forth in turn affecting the messages the gut sends back to the brain.
+In turn, the brain sends its own messages to the gut, and the back and forth in turn affects the messages the gut sends back to the brain.

-One other crucial element is that maternal diet, gut health, and low-grade inflammation during pregnancy also affects fetus brain health and development.
+One other crucial element is that maternal diet, gut health, and low-grade inflammation during pregnancy also affect fetus brain health and development.